-Thank you for selecting the GX71xx PXI instrumentation chassis family.
+Thank you for selecting the GX7300 PXI instrumentation chassis.
 This state-of-the-art chassis is designed for test, data acquisition, process control, and factory automation applications.
-The GX71xx is a 4U, 19" PXI chassis available in both desktop and rack-mount configurations.
-The GX71xx00 is based on the CompactPCITM (cPCI) and PXITM (PCI eXtentions for Instrumentation) standards.
-The chassis accommodates seven 3U PXI or CompactPCI instruments and seven additional 3U or 6U PXI or cPCI instruments for a total of 14 instruments.
-When a 6U CPU module is installed the maximum instruments that can be installed is 13 (7 3U and 6 6U/3U).
-The design of the GX71xx allows integration of PXI and cPCI boards from any vendor.
-The Gx71xxB has the capability to get the chassis' orientation in terms of pitch and roll (see "Chassis Orientation" section for details).
+The GX7300 chassis series is a 19", 3U, PXI chassis and can be used for desktop or rack-mount applications.
+A variety of mechanical configurations are available including a high power version (GX7305 / GX7315) and a configuration supporting an integrated cable tray / front panel interface (GX7302 / GX7312).
+The GX7300 is based on the CompactPCITM (cPCI) and PXITM (PCI eXtentions for Instrumentation) standards and accommodates up to 19 3U PXI or cPCI instruments.
+The design of the GX7300 allows integration of PXI and cPCI boards from any vendor.

-The GX71xx PXI instrumentation chassis comes with a GxChassis driver that supports the chassis' Smart functions, which includes the monitoring of chassis temperature and power supplies as well as programming/routing of the PXI trigger lines.
-The GxChassis driver provides complete API calls for controlling all of the PXI chassis capabilities as well as providing a soft front panel that supports these same capabilities.
-This driver is also included with the Marvin Test Solutions Product CD that is supplied with every chassis.
+The GX7300 PXI instrumentation master chassis comes with the pre-installed GxChassis software.
+The GxChassis software supports the chassis' Smart functions, which includes the monitoring of chassis temperature and power supplies as well as programming/routing of the PXI trigger lines.
+The GxChassis software provides API functions for controlling all of the PXI chassis capabilities as well as providing a soft front panel that supports these same capabilities.
+The software is also included with the Marvin Test Solutions Product CD, which is supplied with every chassis.

-The GxChassis driver supports the programming of shutdown and alarm temperature limits, measures slot temperatures, measures the system power supply voltages.
-In series B and above the driver also controls the PXI trigger lines' directions and states, as well as monitors and controls the system fans.
+The GxChassis driver supports the programming of shutdown and alarm temperature limits, measures slot temperatures, controls the PXI trigger lines' directions and states, measures the system power supply voltages and monitors / controls the system fan(s).
 In addition, the driver enables the user to save those settings to an on-board EEPROM that can then be used as default settings on power up.
 The user can also set the temperature scale used for programming or monitoring of any temperature value.

-Figure 2-1: GX7100A Instrumentation Chassis
+Figure 2-1: GX7300 Instrumentation Chassis